Project-Launch-Escape/game-design/coordinate-systems.md

 # Coordinate Systems Specification
-To battle the inprecision of floats, the game will utilise 4 coordinate systems for physics.
+To battle the imprecision of floats, the game will utilise 4 coordinate systems for physics.

-## Coordinate system overview
+## Coordinate systems overview
 ### Renderspace
 This is the coordinate system in which rendering and local physics happen.
 It is centered on the camera, and the unit is meters.